Skip to Main Content

 How is ADHD diagnosed?

-Getting an accurate ADHD diagnosis starts with a thoughtful, well-rounded evaluation.
-At our Walled Lake office, we take time to understand each client's experiences, including attention patterns, emotional responses, and daily challenges.
+Diagnosing ADHD starts with a thoughtful, well-rounded evaluation.
+At our office, we take the time to understand each client's unique experiences, including their attention patterns, emotional responses, and daily challenges.

 The diagnosis process includes rating scales, symptom checklists, and input from parents, teachers, or close family members.
-We also use QEEG brain mapping to look at patterns that may be linked to focus or impulse control issues.
+We also utilize QEEG brain mapping to examine patterns that may be associated with issues related to focus or impulse control.

-A licensed psychologist then carefully reviews all this information to determine if ADHD is present and to rule out other possible causes.
-There's no single test for ADHD, but by combining clinical insight with real-life observations, we can build a clear picture and create a plan that fits your needs.
+A licensed psychologist then carefully reviews all this information to determine if ADHD is present and to explore other possible causes.
+By combining clinical insight with real-life observations, we can build a clear picture and create a plan that fits your needs.

 Get Started With an ADHD Specialist in Walled Lake